hardikbansal31/flut-v/README.md

 ## Notes

-- **Performance**(Linux only): For best performance, 100% display scaling is recommended.
-Fractional scaling (125%, 150%) may cause subtitle blurriness — a known Flutter/libmpv limitation being tracked.
+- **Performance** (Linux only): For best performance, 100% display scaling is recommended.
+The app runs smoother after shaders have been compiled.

 ## TODO

-- [.]
-Complete Windows support and test native compilation.
 - [ ] Test and optimize for Android, iOS, and Web platforms.
-- [ ] Fix UI stuttering and smooth out animations on linux.
 - [ ] Streamline the automatic media detection and metadata fetching flow.
 - [ ] Add more comprehensive custom subtitle styling options.
 - [ ] Implement smart playlists or custom collections.
+- [ ] Add cast info in more info page.
+- [ ] Add keyboard shortcuts